KhalifaGad/collect-images/README.md

 ### @params:

-1. from: this is the start directory.
+1. f: this is the start searching directory.
-2. out: the output directory.
+2. o: the output directory.
-3. depth: the searching for images depth level.
+3. d: the searching for images depth level.

 ### Example:
 ```
-./collect-images.sh -from=~/Downloads -out=~/Downloads/new-images -depth=1
+./collect-images.sh -f ~/Downloads -o ~/Downloads/new-images -d 1
 ```